 Next he moved to Iwate, a rural area of Japan, where he continued with Kendo and eventually earned the rank of Shodan.
 While there, he participated in a regional tournament as a member of the first ever Gaikokugin team.
 It was in Iwate that Daymon was introduced to Yushukaikan Karate, a full contact style taught by a local Sensei and Chinese Medical Doctor, which he practiced for two years before returning to Canada.

 Upon returning to Canada Daymon joined the young Banff Karate Club, which after a short time became part of the International Karate Organization Kyokushinkaikan – Canada (IKOK-C).
-Since then he has attended numerous summer and winter camps under the tutelage of Shihan Stuart Corrigal and fought in many regional and international tournaments.
+Since then he has attended numerous summer and winter camps under the tutelage of Shihan Stuart Corrigal.
+In addition to competing in many regional and international tournaments for karate he made his amateur mixed martial arts debut at 39 years of age.
+Putting all the peices together of his martial arts training he earned a 2-0 amateur record against Jesse Ens and Beau Bentley.

-Daymon Miller earned his Sandan (3rd degree black belt) in the summer of 2016 after completing a 30 person kumite.
+Daymon Miller earned his Sandan (3rd degree black belt) in the summer of 2017 after completing a 30 person kumite (Kumite).
 He is the head instructor of the dojo and teaches the Beginner Kids, Advanced Kids and Adults classes .

 Sandan (3rd degree black belt) Kyokushin Karate